AdityaRajput17/Better-Dropbox/README.md

-# Better Dropbox
+# Better Dropbox UI

 ## Project Overview

-Welcome to the "Better Dropbox" project!
+Welcome to the "Better Dropbox UI" project!
 This repository is an attempt to enhance the user interface (UI) and user experience (UX) of the original Dropbox landing page.
 The goal is to create a more aesthetic and modern design using HTML and CSS.

 ## Features